kora-projects/kora-docs/mkdocs/docs/v2/en/guides/validation.md

 First, you enabled `ValidationModule` in the application graph.
 Then you validated the `UserRequest` body used by `createUser` and `updateUser`.
 After that, you validated `userId` path parameters and the pagination and sorting query parameters on `getUsers`.
 Then you inspected the generated AOP source to see where method validation really runs.
-Finally, you introduced a global HTTP validation error mapping strategy with `ViolationExceptionHttpServerResponseMapper` and `ValidationHttpServerInterceptor`.
+Finally, you introduced a global HTTP validation error mapping strategy with `ViolationExceptionHttpServerResponseMapper` and a `ValidationHttpServerInterceptor` tagged with `@Tag(HttpServer.class)`.

 ## Key Concepts { #key-concepts }

+- Kora validation is Kora's own API in `io.koraframework.validation.common.annotation`, generated at compile time, not Jakarta Bean Validation.
 - `ValidationModule` enables Kora validation support in the application graph.
-- `@Valid` validates nested objects such as request DTOs.
+- `@Valid` on a type generates a `Validator<T>`; `@Valid` on a parameter tells method validation to use it.
-- `@Validate` enables method argument and return value validation through generated AOP code.
+- `@Validate` enables method argument and return value validation through generated AOP code, and `@Validate(failFast = true)` stops at the first violation.
 - DTO validation and method parameter validation solve different problems and are often used together.
 - `ViolationExceptionHttpServerResponseMapper` defines how validation failures become HTTP responses.
-- `ValidationHttpServerInterceptor` applies that mapper globally in the HTTP pipeline.
+- `ValidationHttpServerInterceptor` applies that mapper globally, but only when it is tagged with `@Tag(HttpServer.class)`.

 ## Troubleshooting { #troubleshooting }